Important Tax Tips for Australian Small Businesses in 2021

 - Solar systems

-In addition, businesses whose aggregated turnover is more than $5 billion but whose Australian income is less than $5 billion can also claim the tax break provided they have previously spent more than $100 million in the period 2016-17 through to 2018-19.
-This means that big international companies (whose global turnover often exceeds $5 billion) can potentially still benefit.
+Additionally, enterprises with an aggregated turnover of more than $5 billion but less than $5 billion in Australian revenue can claim the tax cut if they spent more than $100 million in the 2016-17 through 2018-19 fiscal years.
+This means that large worldwide corporations (with annual revenues above $5 billion) may still gain.

-In effect, the high turnover threshold means that almost every Australian business is included in the scheme.
+Because of the high turnover barrier, practically every Australian company is covered by the scheme.

-TFE applies to new depreciable assets and the cost of improvements to existing eligible assets (even if the existing assets were acquired before the scheme started).
+TFE applies to the cost of new depreciable assets as well as the cost of improving existing eligible assets (even if the existing assets were acquired before the scheme started).

-Full expensing applies to second-hand assets for small- and medium-sized businesses (with an aggregated annual turnover of less than $50 million).
-For businesses with an annual turnover of $50 million or more, second-hand assets are excluded.
+For small and medium-sized firms (with an annual turnover of less than $50 million), full expensing applies to used assets.
+Second-hand assets are not allowed in enterprises with an annual turnover of $50 million or more.

-The main categories of assets that are not eligible for full expensing are:
+The following are the key asset categories that are not eligible for full expensing: